-George S. Stiers told the Federal Writers’ Project interviewer that he was born on January 8, 1864 as “Tella Wabasha” (Red Wolf) on the Pine Ridge, South Dakota, Indian reservation.
+George S. Stiers told the Federal Writers’ Project interviewer that he was born on January 8, 1864 as “Tella Wabasha” (Red Wolf) on the Pine Ridge, South Dakota, Native American reservation.

-Stiers said his mother, a Sioux Indian, was a granddaughter of Sitting Bull (pictured).
+Stiers said his mother, a Sioux, was a granddaughter of Sitting Bull (pictured).
 In 1879 Tella Wabasha left the reservation and became “George Stiers” (taking the surname of his father, a French-Canadian).

 Also that year, George Stiers, at the suggestion of his father, sought out William “Buffalo Bill” Cody (pictured).

 Here is the story of George S. Stiers in his own words:

 “He [George’s father] said that Bill would help me find something to do. . . .
 When I told Bill what I had on my mind, he said that the Pony Express people could use a good rider, one that could stand hard riding, was not yellow, and could shoot fast and straight.”